domel2222/Personal-Essential/README.md

 Personal Essential is a project to build Full Stack application with ASP.NET Core (.NET 6) Web API following Clean Architecture.
 It is a personal organizer and tracker.
 - user will be able to write a diary
-- will has access to the data for the google fitness account(steps, amount of sleep, weight, etc..)
+- access to the data for the google fitness account(steps, amount of sleep, weight, etc..)
-- will be an able assessment of his day
+- make it  assessment of his day
 - and a lot more...

 Frontend for this application is built using Angular and placed in another repository.